thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 There are five aggregation functions available at the moment: Min, Max, Average, Sum and Count.
 The special function called None is used to disable the aggregation.
 Data aggregation is useful when you don't want to fetch all time-series data to UI, and you would like to pre-aggregate it on the database level.
 Using the aggregation functions saves network bandwidth and computation power of the client browser.
-We recommend using aggregation functions whenever is possible if you have a lot of raw values.
+We recommend using aggregation functions whenever possible if you have a lot of raw values.

 {% include images-gallery.html imageCollection="time-window-aggregation" %}
 <br>